Lightning-AI/pytorch-lightning/docs/source-fabric/guide/checkpoint/distributed_checkpoint.rst

 .. important::

-    If you want to load a distributed checkpoint into a script that doesn't use FSDP (or Fabric at all), then you will have to convert it to a full single-file checkpoint first.
+    If you want to load a distributed checkpoint into a script that doesn't use FSDP (or no Fabric at all), then you will have to :ref:`convert it to a single-file checkpoint first <Convert dist-checkpoint>`.

 ----

+.. _Convert dist-checkpoint:

 ********************************
 Convert a distributed checkpoint